 For more information and to read the greatest story ever told click here http://Story4.Us/11686

-If you have a question about this good news and the forgiveness found in Jesus, please drop us a note on the Contact Us page.
+If you have a question about this good news and the forgiveness found in Jesus, or would like more information about connecting with a local church in your area please drop us a note on the Contact Us page.

 For a list of recommended resources about the gospel and the Christian life, please visit our Discipleship page.